 Missouri State University (MSU) is the second-largest university system in the state with over 26,000 students.
 The university’s main campus is in Springfield, with satellite locations in West Plains and Mountain Grove, Missouri, as well as Dalian, China.
 The university is home to the largest business college in the four-state area, and students may choose from more than 170 majors and programs.

-With more than 12,000 students, Ozarks Technical Community College (OTC) is the second-largest learning institution in Springfield and one of the fastest-growing community colleges in the country.
+With more than 12,000 students, Ozarks Technical Community College (OTC) is the second-largest learning institution in Springfield and is Missouri’s third-largest community college.
+OTC offers more than 40 different degree programs, and is one of the fastest-growing community colleges in the country.
 The technical school and community college offers two-year degrees and certificates in a variety of fields from medical and dental assisting to culinary arts and welding.

 Southwest Baptist University is a Christ-centered liberal arts college that equips students for lifelong success through faith-inspired academic and campus life programs.
-SBU offers associate’s, bachelor’s, master’s and doctoral degrees in more than 80 areas of study, including pre-professional programs, business, nursing and liberal arts.
+SBU offers associate’s, bachelor’s, master’s and doctoral degrees in more than 100 areas of study, including pre-professional programs, business, nursing and liberal arts.